groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 }
 ```

-**Why the try-with-resources?** It ensures the annotator properly closes and releases file handles.
-Trust me, you don't want memory leaks in production!
+**Why try‑with‑resources?** It guarantees the annotator closes and releases file handles, preventing memory leaks.

 ### Step 2: Create and Configure Your Image Annotation

-Now comes the interesting part - creating the actual image annotation.
-Here's where you define exactly how and where your image appears:
+Below is a minimal `ImageAnnotation` setup.
+You’ll define the rectangle, opacity, page number, image source, and rotation angle.

 ```java
 // Initialize the image annotation